krishnakoushik225/Music-Recommendation-System---Machine-Learning/README.md

 3. Both Artist, Genre and song meta data

 In that way, this model can produce 3 types of different recommendations.

+This Recommendation System helps in getting the suitable Recommendations at our individual Intererst.